-Earlier this month, a brave young man named Jon Meis stopped a gunman on a college campus in Seattle.
-Now he has been honored with having an engineering scholarship named after him.
+Earlier this month, a brave young man named Jon Meis stopped a gunman on a college campus in Seattle and now he has been honored with having an engineering scholarship named for him.

-According to the Associated Press, at Seattle Pacific University’s graduation ceremony, President Daniel Martin surprised Meis during his graduation with the announcement.
+According to the Kansas City Star, at Seattle Pacific University’s graduation ceremony, President Daniel Martin surprised Jon Meis during his graduation with the announcement.

 During the June 5 shooting, Meis was in the same building where the gunman had paused to reload his shotgun.
 Meis used the opportunity to pepper spray him and tackle him before anyone else could be hurt.
 One person was killed while two sustained injuries.
-The suspected shooter faces attempted murder and murder charges.
+The suspected shooter faces a murder charge, as well as attempted murder.